zbalkan/zbalkan.github.io/_posts/2025-08-04-wazuh-devenv.md

 For Wazuh 4.x, I've implemented a DaC model using a lightweight Python-based testing harness and a local Wazuh instance.
 This setup allows you to:

 - Develop and validate rules in isolation
-- Use behavioral testing to confirm expected alerting
+- Use behavioural testing to confirm expected alerting
 - Use Git workflows for collaboration and promotion
 - Deploy only after tests and reviews have passed